If your main switcher device has a headphone jack, you can use that to input to get external audio into Switcher

 How to Determine if your Device has a Headphone Jack

 The headphone jack is a small circular input/output on either the top or bottom edge of your device.
 Compatible devices and headphone jack locations are shown in the diagram below.

 Required Preamp, Cables, and/or Adapters

-- Preamp: A preamp is an audio device that converts an external audio signal into a signal that your Apple device can recognize.
+Preamp: A preamp is an audio device that converts an external audio signal, like that of an XLR microphone, into a signal that your Apple device can recognize.